Disputes about commercial loans

 - the legal protection that applies to consumer and commercial loans

-- how complaints may arise in connection with commercial loans
+- how disputes may arise in connection with commercial loans

-- ASIC's role and approach when dealing with commercial loan complaints
+- ASIC's role and approach when dealing with commercial loan disputes

-- what you should do to resolve commercial loan complaints.
+- what you should do to resolve commercial loan disputes.

 The laws, and the protections they provide to borrowers, differ depending on the purpose of the loan.